 Your clients expect their websites to be up-to-date, functional, and optimized for search engines.
 Website management is the key to achieving these objectives and delivering high-quality managed website services to your clients.

-Having an effective management system in place ensures that your agency can meet—and exceed—client expectations.
+Having an effective management system in place ensures that your agency can meet and exceed client expectations.
 Many providers of website services conclude their relationships with clients when they hand off a finished project.
 But client needs don’t end there.
-Websites require ongoing maintenance, and effectively offering management services can help your agency stand out by addressing this common paint point of small and medium-sized businesses (SMBs).
+Websites require ongoing maintenance, and effectively offering management services can help your agency stand out by addressing this common pain point of small and medium-sized businesses (SMBs).

 Let’s take a look at some key reasons why website management deserves your attention if you sell website services: